Why Settle For A Hutch When You Can Have A Warren?

 Common ground- for initial introductions you want to make sure that the cats are meeting in a neutral area that’s not assigned to either of them but ensure that they have access back to their own safe spaces if they want to leave.
 In this time, initially just leave them to it, they will assess each other from afar and when they feel comfortable enough to approach each other they will.
 Try to refrain from picking them up and forcing them to be closer together.

 One great way to start the cats bonding is to feed them both at this time, in separate bowls but with a good enough distance between them.

 Hissing and moaning isn’t unusual but it just lets you know where they are at, perhaps slow the process down and keep them separate for a few more days and then try again.

 Most importantly to create a harmonious environment for your new and existing cat is to make sure there are enough separate areas for them to eat, drink, sleep and go to the toilet, this is a sure fire way to ensure there’s no unnecessary fights!

-This entry was posted in Pet Advice on November 16th, 2018 by linnearask
+This entry was posted in Cats on November 16th, 2018 by linnearask

 Guinea Pigs are not pigs but, rather, rodents.
 They are also not from Guinea; they originated in the Andes mountains of South America